 - Artisans pour molten pig iron or crude iron into an inner mold made of clay or sand.

-- Imperfections are hammered out by hand.
+- Workers hammer imperfections out by hand.

 - The kettle is then oven-fired to prevent rust.